Uncategorized

 The writing itself is lovely.
 There are so many turns of phrase throughout this novel that are simply pretty that I took quite a long time to read this, just because I spent a lot of time highlighting things as I read.
 The philosophical discussions embedded within are welcome food for thought, and I learned a lot about Taoism through reading this.
 It piqued my interest to learn more, which I think is the highest praise I can give to any book, that it inspired me to go learn something new because of it.

-book review · books · historical fiction · Medievalism
+Book review · books · historical fiction · Medievalism

 The Deepest Grave